hedi0/Smart_DustBin/README.md

 *   **🔋 Power Efficiency:** Designed for low-power consumption, ensuring extended operational periods between charges or maintenance.
 *   **🌐 Modular Design:** Built with a modular architecture in C++, allowing for easy customization and integration of additional sensors or features.

 ## 🛠️ Instal steps.
-This project primarily uses C++ and is likely intended for embedded systems like Arduino
+This project primarily uses C++ ans like Arduino